 Step 3 - Tie Your Answer in with Your Platform

 This step could mean the difference between making the finals and winning a pageant.
 Why?
 Because not only are you showing you have the ability to answer a question appropriately, but then you are taking this very brief opportunity of time you have been given to show the judges why you should win the pageant.
 If you master this, you can win the crown.
 It's that simple.

 Now, go back to our Pageant Interview Questions videos and see if you are able to apply these steps to answer each of the questions.
 Do it one video at a time.
 Keep practicing!
 You don't have to memorize your answers, but you need to learn how to take these three steps toward answering every question.

 Break a leg!
 We are pulling for you.
 We want you to do your best!

 The film produced by Cecilia Peck (daughter of actor Gregory Peck) chronicles Linor's journey toward helping other victims who have endured the same or similar events and the struggles that follow.
-It is now available for purchase and rental on Amazon Prime.
+It is now available for purchase and rental on Amazon Prime (paid link).
 The producers also invite groups and organizers to host a screening to inform the local community of resources by speaking out against rape and violence toward women.

 The #IAmBrave campaign is growing strong thanks to followers of the film.
 On the official Brave Miss World website, you can find helpful action tips to promote the movement including using hashtags #BraveMissWorld or #IAmBrave and #MeToo on social media, by sharing your story and posting photos to help raise awareness.